Healthcare in India: National Urban Health Mission

 The National Urban Health Mission as a sub-mission of National Health Mission was approved by the cabinet on 1 May 2013.
 The National Urban Health Mission (NUHM) works in 779 cities and towns with populations of 50,000 each.
 As urban health professionals are often specialized, current urban healthcare consists of secondary and tertiary, but not primary care.
 Thus, the mission focuses on expanding primary health services to the urban poor.
 The initiative recognizes that urban healthcare is lacking due to overpopulation, exclusion of populations, lack of information on health and economic ability, and unorganized health services.
 Thus, NUHM has appointed three tiers that need improvement: Community level (including outreach programs), Urban Health Center level (including infrastructure and improving existing health systems), and Secondary/Tertiary level (Public-Private Partnerships).
 Furthermore, the initiative aims to have one Urban Public Health Center for each population of 50,000 and aims to fix current facilities and create new ones.
 It plans for small municipal governments to take responsibility for planning healthcare facilities that are prioritized towards the urban poor, including unregistered slums and other groups.
 Additionally, NUHM aims to improve sanitation and drinking water, improve community outreach programs to further access, reduce out-of-pocket expenses for treatment, and initiate monthly health and nutrition days to improve community health.

 Pradhan Mantri Jan Arogya Yojana (PM-JAY)

-Pradhan Mantri Jan Arogya Yojana (PM-JE) is an initiative to ensure health coverage for the poor and weaker population in India.
+Pradhan Mantri Jan Arogya Yojana (PM-JAY) is an initiative to ensure health coverage for the poor and weaker population in India.

 This initiative is part of the government's view to ensure that its citizens – particularly poor and weaker groups, have access to healthcare and good quality hospital services without facing financial difficulty.

-PM-JAY Provides insurance cover up to Rs 5 lakh per annum to the 100 million families in India for secondary and tertiary hospitalization.
+PM-JAY provides insurance cover up to Rs 5 lakh per annum to the 100 million families in India for secondary and tertiary hospitalization.
 For transparency, the government made an online portal (Mera PmJay) to check eligibility for PMJAY.

 Health care service includes follow-up care, daycare surgeries, pre and post hospitalization, hospitalization expenses, expense benefits and newborn child/children services.
 The comprehensive list of services is available on the website.
+While a program just recently passed by the government in 2018, PM-JAY offers an opportunity to reform the Indian health system to equitably work for the many relying on it.